coveo/stew/README_CONFIGURATION.md

 presets = [ "clean-imports", "ruff" ]
 ```

-The available builtin presets can be listed by typing `poetry stew presets list` in the terminal.
+The available builtin presets can be listed by typing `poetry stew presets` in the terminal.

+User-defined presets are not supported at the moment [(planned)](https://github.com/coveo/stew/issues/105).

 ### Quick Mode Configuration